nickylogan/ICRS/docs/model.md

 ## Support Vector Machine (SVM)

-**SVM or Support Vectore Machine** is a type of supervised learning technique that has multiple different methods.
+**SVM or Support Vector Machine** is a type of supervised learning technique that has multiple different methods.
 It is used for classification, regression, and outliers detection.
 This method is notably efficient to handle high number of features.
-Also, it's decision function is highly customizable.
+Also, its decision function is highly customizable.

 An SVM creates a hyper-plane or set of hyper-plane in an infinite dimensional space.
 A hyper-plane is concluded by finding the *largerst distance to the closest training data points in any class.* In general, the larger the margin is, the lower the generalization error will be.